What is Plywood?Types, Grades & Best Uses (Complete Guide)

 Is Plywood Weak?

 Generally, plywood is a strong wood alternative that can be used for almost any residential construction product.
-This includes heavy-duty reinforcing projects, like wall and roof sheathing, floor leveling, and reinforcing subfloors
+This includes heavy-duty reinforcing projects such as wall and roof sheathing, floor leveling, and reinforcing subfloors.

-An average plywood sheet of ¾ thickness can hold up to 50 lbs, depending on its size.
+An average plywood sheet of ž thickness can hold up to 50 lbs, depending on its size.